Toller Fratrum / Little Toller / Tolre

 INFORMATION

-Church/Chapel: Parish Church of St. Basil
+Church / Chapel Name: Parish Church of St. Basil

-Church Patron Saints: St. Basil
+Church Patron Saint(s): St. Basil

-Church Location: Toller Fratrum, Dorset DT2, UK
+Church Address: Toller Fratrum, Dorset DT2, UK

-Location: Dorset, South West
+Site Location: Dorset, South West, England, United Kingdom

 Directions to Site: Located near Maiden Newton, about 15 km NW of Dorchester, on a one-track road off the A356, past the village, leading to a farm.
 The small and unimposing church building is next to the farm.